Jonathan2251/lbt/source/lib.rst

   ====================  ==========================

-Though the 'rt' means RunTime libaraies, in builtins library, most of these functions written in target-independent C form and can be compiled and static-linked into target.
-When you compile the following c code, llc will generate **jsub __addsf3** to call compiler-rt float function for Cpu0.
+Though the 'rt' stands for Runtime Libraries, most functions in the `builtins` library are written in target-independent C code.
+These functions can be compiled and statically linked into the target.

+When you compile the following C code, `llc` will generate a **call to __addsf3** to invoke the compiler-rt floating-point function for Cpu0.

-This is because Cpu0 hasn't hardware float-instructions, so Cpu0 backend doesn't handle the DAG of __addsf3.
-The end result, llvm treats the DAG of __addsf3 as a function call for float-add instruction.
+This is because Cpu0 does not have hardware floating-point instructions, so the Cpu0 backend does not handle the DAG for `__addsf3`.
+As a result, LLVM treats the DAG for `__addsf3` as a function call, rather than a direct float-add instruction.

 .. rubric:: lbt/exlbt/input/ch_call_compilerrt_func.c
 .. literalinclude:: ../exlbt/input/ch_call_compilerrt_func.c